Architect behind luxury bag brand talks passion: "I was fascinated with crochet"

 "I love to see it as I understand the process that goes into it and how happy it genuinely makes them."

-Advising other people building their crafts, she emphasizes on the need to be original and consistent.
+Advising other people building their crafts, she emphasizes the need to be original and consistent.

 "Pace yourself, and find what works for you.
 Surround yourself with support system because you're going to need it.
 No one can do it alone.
 A support system that will keep encouraging you when things are not going as planned.
 Prepare for challenges that are unique to you.
 There's really no straight road map to this thing.
 Be close to God."